emanuele-f/PCAPdroid/dump_modes.md

 ## 2.1 None

 This mode does not export the traffic in any way.
-This is suitable to perform traffic analysis directly from the *connections* view of PCAPdroid.
+This is suitable to only perform traffic analysis directly from the *connections* view of PCAPdroid.

 ## 2.2 HTTP Server